-From time to time PEIA may conduct eligibility audits to verify that policyholders and dependents in the plan qualify for coverage.
+From time-to-time PEIA may conduct eligibility audits to verify that policyholders and dependents in the plan qualify for coverage.
 If you are audited, you will have to produce documentation for the dependent in question.
+Stepchildren lose their eligibility for coverage under the stepparent's plan upon divorce.
 If you cannot prove that the dependent qualifies for coverage, coverage will be terminated, and PEIA will pursue reimbursement of any medical or prescription drug claims paid during the time the dependent was ineligible.
 PEIA reserves the right to contract with third parties to conduct eligibility audits.
 Failure to respond to an eligibility audit may result in an administrative proceeding and denial of any future PEIA benefits.